-In summary, BCF values with at least reliability scoring 4 can be stated within the range from 150 to 1700.
-Notwithstanding the low reliability of the study by Oliver and Niimi a maximum BCF of 4100 was also observed.
-Therefore a BCF of >2000 can be hypothesized as a realistic worst case estimate.
+In summary, BCF values having at least reliability scoring 4 can be stated within the range from 130 to 1860.
+Notwithstanding the low reliability of the study by Oliver and Niimi a maximum BCF of 2600 was also observed.
+Therefore a BCF of > 2000 can be derived as a realistic worst case estimate.
+In case that a lipid normalization to 5% is applied the BCF may still range from 130 to 1860, indicating a high bioaccumulation potential of 1,2,3-trichlorobenzene.